Randomness and Differentiability: Extensions of the results to weaker effectiveness notions

 So far, we have proved two instances of equivalences of type $(*)$ at the beginning of the paper: for weak $2$-randomness, and for computable randomness.
-We have also stated a result for \ML{} randomness in Theorem~\ref{thm:MLbV}, but not yet proved the implication $\RA$ in $(*)$.
+We have also stated a result for \ML{} randomness in Theorem~\ref{thm:MLbV} and proved the implication $\LA$ in $(*)$; the converse implication will be provided in this section.

 We will see that these equivalences do not rely on the full hypothesis that the functions in the relevant class are computable.

 \vsp